Learn more about how two trusted home providers are coming together to better serve you.

 CenterPoint Energy is always looking for ways to further serve and provide peace of mind to our millions of customers.
 After a thorough evaluation, we determined that HomeServe is the ideal partner to help protect our customers from the high costs and inconveniences of covered gas line and cooling system repairs for their home.
-As a leading provider of home repair solutions to over 4 million customers across North America, HomeServe USA offers valuable, affordable coverage options, excellent customer service and an A+ rating from the Better Business Bureau.
+As a leading provider of home repair solutions to over 4 million customers across North America, HomeServe USA offers valuable, affordable coverage options, excellent customer service and is accredited with the Better Business Bureau.

 What is a typical homeowner's responsibility regarding gas line repairs?

 The illustration below shows the gas line that runs throughout your home, as well as how much a licensed and insured contractor would typically charge for common repairs.

 What should I know about Gas Line Coverage?

 What's covered: Coverage provides, up to the benefit amount, for the covered cost to repair or replace a leaking or broken gas line, for which you have sole responsibility, from your utility's responsibility or external propane tank outlet connection up to and including the connectors to each natural gas/propane appliance on your property, whether inside or outside your residence, up to and including the appliance connectors on the extension gas lines that exit your residence, that is damaged due to normal wear and tear, not accident or negligence.

 What's not covered: Repair and replacement of appliances and fixtures, including fireplaces, fire logs, and fire pits; private gas wells or lines not supplied by a utility; movement or replacement of the meter, unless required by local code and it is directly related and necessary to complete a covered repair; gas pressure regulating devices; and damage from accidents, negligence or otherwise caused by you, others or unusual circumstances.
 Additional exclusions apply.